 Priola poises these images on the border between documentary and conceptual art.
 They seem to equate the insufficient attention people give to details of the world and the insufficient attention they give to photographs.
 Such an equation would risk insulting the viewer, did Priola not effect it so discreetly that it too may pass unnoticed.
 Priola also quietly revives what Vancouver, British Columbia, photographer Roy Arden calls "the romance of the index" - the excitement of believing, in the Photoshop age, that the phenomenon before the lens left its own photo-chemical imprint.

-To purchase please call the SFAC Gallery at 415.554.6080 or email gallery manager, Aimee Le Duc at firstname.lastname@example.org.
-The Gallery offers a three-month installment plan as a purchase option.
+To purchase please call the SFAC Gallery at 415.252.2568 or email Meg Shiffler, gallery director at firstname.lastname@example.org The Gallery offers a three-month installment plan as a purchase option.
 All proceeds go to SFAC Gallery’s programming fund supporting artist honoraria and exhibition costs.